machinelearningzuu/everything-about-graph-neural-nets/README.md

 - Intuition -> **# Representation Learning === Extract Node/Graph Embedding**

 #### How Graph Neural Networks work ?
 - Core building blocks of GNN is **Message passing Layers**.
-They are responsible for combining Edge / Node Features into Node / graph Embeddings
+They are responsible for combining Edge / Node Features into Node / graph Embeddings.
+- The way this happens can be exposed by **Graph Convolution.** The typical convolution concept represented by ConvNets extended here.
+Instead of Sliding kernal approach here it introduce the concept of **Node's Neighbourhood**.
+Using this approach **GNN can evaluate how neighbouring nodes keeps & share their information and this is called "Message Passing"**